-When my Dad was stationed in Teheran, Iran we had a maid who was quite a cook.
-She would often fix this eggplant for my brother and I when Mom and Dad were going out to dinner and we couldn’t go.
-I became quite enamored of eggplant in Iran.
+My Dad was stationed in Teheran, Iran when I was 10 years old and our maid, Fatimeh, was quite a cook.
+She would often fix this eggplant for my brother and I when Mom and Dad were going to a social function at the Officer’s Club and we couldn’t go.
+I developed my love of this vegetable while in Iran.
 The subtle taste of eggplant with turmeric is divine.
 I don’t know what all spices she sprinkled on it, but I know she put turmeric, because it always turned a bit yellow when cooked.
 For this recipe, I’ve also added a bit of my Middle Eastern shawarma spice blend and it was quite good on it.
 Also very similar to what I remember.
-When you’re 62, it’s hard to remember back to age 10!
+When you’re 68, it’s hard to remember everything back at age 10!
 But I remember those flavors and smells vividly. 🙂 This recipe is definitely Induction friendly.

 I like to use a large eggplant for this and take my slices from the center where they will be largest.

 12 oz. eggplant (unpeeled), cut into four ½”-5/8″ slices

 1/8 tsp. my Shawarma Spice Blend

 Light sprinkle of salt

 DIRECTIONS: Slice eggplant into 4 thick ½”-5/8″ slices.
 I usually take the slices from the plump center of the eggplant so they will be larger.
 Makes for nicer presentation in my opinion.
 Heat olive oil in non-stick skillet over me-high heat.
 Sprinkle each side of the eggplant slices with turmeric, shawarma spice and salt.
 Saute the eggplant until lightly browned; flip over and saute second side as well. cook just until beginning to get tender in center (but not falling apart).
 This should take about 3-4 minutes on a side.
 Serve alongside any of your favorite Middle Eastern foods.